kc596/graph-headers/Readme.md

-**Please use std namespace before including these headers.
+# Please use std namespace before including these headers.
+## Refer API *included in each file* for usage.